 Cut potatoes in half and toss with half of the oil and salt and pepper.
 Grill on one side until lightly browned.
 Heat cast iron skillet with the other half of the olive oil while waiting.
 Add the garlic scapes, red pepper, and onion to the skillet along with potatoes.
 Sautee, add stock and boil.
 When potatoes are fully cooked, remove and keep warm.
 Reduce liquid by ½ to ¾ to intensify flavor.
 Re-toss potatoes in liquid and serve.

-I found them for the first time down South doing a farm to table menu.
-I was at a store here in PA and I saw garlic scapes in their local produce section.
-I was surprised to see them in a store, honestly.
-When I started checking them out, this lady came up to me out of nowhere.
-She was an employee and she started asking me about them.
-She said she had seen the garlic scapes when they came into the store but she didn’t know what to do to them.
-So I explained what it was, how to use them, what I’d do with them.
+I found them for the first time down South doing a farm to table menu and again recently at a store here in PA.
+I was actually surprised to see them in a store!
+And I must not have been the only one, because as soon as I started putting them in my cart, an employee came over and started asking me all about them.
 It was a very pleasant encounter and she seemed really excited, as she should.
 Garlic scapes are a really nice product.
 I don’t know why people don’t use them more.
 I really think you should use both, especially since it gets you way more use out of your bulb.
 I’d encourage anyone to let them grow, cut them, and use them often.